sabuisaque/sabuisaque/README.md

 **sabuisaque/sabuisaque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Hello!
 I am @sabuisaque
-- 😄 Pronouns: they/them or she/her
 - 🔭 I’m currently working on some software to aid the use of telescopes!
-- 🌱 I’m currently learning Go, and Typescript.
+- 🌱 I’m a univeristy student studying Mathmatics.
+Currently trying to learn Go, and Typescript.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: @sabuisaque on instagram
-- ⚡ Fun fact: ...
 -->